 The majority of SCTs are diagnosed in utero.
 This typically occurs early in the second trimester during a routine ultrasound when a mass can be seen on the baby’s buttocks.

-It is at this point that most of our patients affected by SCT are referred to the Cincinnati Fetal Center.
+It is at this point that most of our patients affected by SCT are referred to the Cincinnati Children's Fetal Care Center.
 Here, we’ll work with you to assess the severity of your case, create a plan for the remainder of your pregnancy, and help you understand what to expect after delivery.